Introduction

 • Scalable as Needed: These can be started with basic plans that can scale up based on their needs.

-Cost-Saving Tips for Choosing an EMR
+Save on Choosing an EMR

 • Consider Long-Term Contracts: Some EMR providers offer discounts for long-term commitments.
 However, only commit to these if you’re confident in the system’s long-term fit for your practice.